COMPANY

 Another example might be a marketplace where the buyer and seller settle the transaction outside of the platform, meaning that the buyer pays the seller directly without the funds touching the marketplace’s bank accounts.
 Note that for marketplaces, such a model is quite uncommon as it leaves them out of the transaction.

-2. A company in the funds flow
+A company in the flow of funds

 In this approach, money moves from the source to the destination through a company’s account.